Felix Shardlow, born 1982, is an ultimate frisbee coach, strategist, camera operator, and analyst of the game.

 Hello.
 I’ve been playing ultimate since the year 2000, including winning a UK National Championship with Clapham, European podium finish with GB Open, and Gold at Mixed European Clubs with my local team, Brighton.
 I’ve been coaching from university to GB standard since 2002, winning 3 University Men’s National Titles and 5 Uni Women’s National Titles, and finishing 5th at Worlds U23 Mixed 2015.
-Since 2012 he has innovated and developed Hexagon Offence and Flexagon Defence strategies, which are quickly spreading around the world who are turning to them as fresh alternatives to conventional stack and 1-to-1 / zone strategies.
+Since 2012 he has innovated and developed Hexagon Offence and Flexagon Defence strategies, which are being adopted by teams around the world who are turning to them as fresh alternatives to conventional stack and 1-to-1 / zone strategies.
 He controls camera 1 for ulti.tv, so from UK Nationals to Euros to WU24’s you’ll see me getting the shots from behind the main camera.
 From home I produce content and video analysis of some of the best teams in the world, including the USA v Japan Worlds 2016 Final.

 He played with GB Beach Men’s Masters at WCBU 2017 – finishing 3rd in the personal statistics for the division, and won Bronze at the Euro Masters Club Championships 2017 with Moonwalkers.
 He creates strategy and analysis pieces for felixultimate.com, coaches locally, and travels around the world delivering ultimate clinics & sessions to players ranging from World Championship competitors to PE Teachers in developing countries.
 His aim is to seed, grow, and develop the sport of ultimate around the world – keeping the spirit of the game ideals, and introducing on-pitch dynamic teamwork and communication skills through Hexagon Offence & Flex Defence strategies (which I think are way more fun than 1-to-1 / stack!).